Learning Functionally Decomposed Hierarchies for Continuous Control Tasks with Path Planning: Experiments

-\paragraph{Agent Transfer} For this experiment, we train different control agents with HiDe.
-We then transfer the planning layer of one agent to another agent, e.g., we replace the planning layer of a complex ant agent by the planning layer trained on a simple $2$ DoF ball agent.
-We observe that transfer is possible and only leads to a marginal decrease in performance (cf. Table \ref{exp:agent_transfer} in the Appendix).
+For this experiment, we train different control agents with HiDe in the complex maze environment (see Fig. \ref{fig:navigation_envs}b).
+We then transfer the planning layer of one agent to another agent, e.g., we replace the planning layer of a complex ant agent by the planning layer trained on a simple $2$ DoF ball agent and vice-versa.
+We compare against a recent method that allows for agent transfer \cite{abbeel_scoop} and uses a discriminator to improve the domain shift.
+We apply the zero-shot transfer and low-level imitation versions of \cite{abbeel_scoop}, which we call "HMT Zero-Shot" and "HMT Discrim.", and omit the variant with fine-tuning of the high-level policies.

+The results are illustrated in Table \ref{tab:agent_transfer}.
+For the transfer of the ball's planner to the ant (Ball PL $\rightarrow$ Ant CL), we observe that transfer with HiDe outperforms the HMT baselines and only leads to a marginal decrease in performance compared to the results reported in Table \ref{tab:exp1}.
 Most failure cases arise at corners, where the ball's planner tries to use a path close to the walls.
 Contrarily, the ant's planner is more conservative as subgoals close to the wall may lead to overturning.
-We hereby show that transfer of layers between agents is possible and therefore find our hypothesis to be valid.
+When transferring the ant's planner to the ball agent (Ant PL $\rightarrow$ Ball CL), there is no decrease in performance for HiDe.
+On the other hand, the HMT variants only reach low success rates of 12-20\% in the simple maze and fail in the complex maze, because training the ant planner seldomly succeeds.
+We hereby show that HiDe can achieve transfer of layers between agents and outperform a state-of-the-art method \cite{abbeel_scoop}.
 To further demonstrate our method's transfer capabilities, we train a humanoid agent (17 DoF) in an empty environment.
-We then use the planning layer from a ball agent and connect it as is with the control layer of the trained humanoid (see Figure \ref{wrap-fig:humanoid})\footnote{Videos available at {\url{https://sites.google.com/view/hide-rl}} }.
+We then use the planning layer from ball agents and connect it as is with the control layer of the humanoid.
+We report results on two different sets of 500 random layouts, Complex Random as the same set from Section V-A and Simple Random with less clutter.
+The success rates of 37\% and 19\% (cf. Table \ref{tab:agent_transfer}) indicate the fragility of the humanoid control policies and leave room for improvement.
+We will release our test environments to foster further research.